top of page

 Another frequently asked question is how old should my child be for the super speed flashcards?

 Flashing at a super fast speed cannot be limited by the age of the child.
-You can start your baby at 6 months old and above.
+You can start your baby at 6 months old and above for higher speed.

 These kids will naturally ask for faster speed.
 You have to show the flash cards faster than 1 second per card. in Shichida and Heguru, it's 0.5 seconds or faster.